 - 1. At the expiration of an existing commercial lease, or at any time during the lease term, a lessee may submit a proposal to the Airport for a new lease agreement or an extension of its existing lease.
-The Airport shall grant a new lease provided: - a.
-The lessee is in full compliance with the existing lease terms and conditions;
+The Airport shall grant a new lease provided the lessee complies with the following criteria: - a.
+The lessee must be in full compliance with the existing lease terms and

-- b.
-The Airport determines that there is no immediate need to use the property for Airport purposes when the current lease expires; - c.
-The existing/proposed property use is consistent with the ALP, AMP, and other relevant land use planning documents; - d.
-Lessee demonstrates its commitment to maintain or improve the leasehold improvements to the Airport's Minimum Standards. - 2.
+- conditions; - b.
+The Airport must make a determination that there is no immediate need to use the property for Airport purposes when the current lease expires; - c.
+The existing/proposed property use must be consistent with the ALP, AMP, and other relevant land use planning documents; - d.
+Lessee must demonstrate its commitment to maintain or improve the leasehold improvements to the Airport's Minimum Standards. - 2.
 The term of a new lease or lease extension(s) will be established, and approved, by the Airport, based on its determination of the following issues: - a.
 If the Airport's financial or operational interest is best served by a new or extended lease or expiration of the existing lease; - b.
 The value of proposed new and/or improved aviation or industrial facilities; - c.
 Whether the time needed to amortize lessee's investment is longer than lessee's remaining lease term; - d.
 The reasonable period of time needed to amortize lessee's proposed investment in improvements to its facilities and Airport property. - 3.
 If no new capital investment is proposed, a new lease shall be executed, subject to the current standard commercial lease terms and conditions. - 4.
 In areas established as general aviation or private hangar lease lots, a business lease (or assignment) may be approved by the Airport Manager, so long as the purpose of the lease remains as aircraft storage.
 No commercial activity (public for hire) or heavy maintenance may occur in these sites.
-This includes CBJ building code and lease insurance provisions. - C. Leases of Adjacent Property - D. Provided an applicant meets all other requirements of the leasing policy, lease of airfield property adjacent to a current lessee's existing airfield lease shall be considered an addition to the original lease and will be afforded the same term as the lessee's existing lease, unless the lessee applies for a longer term based on additional capital investment.
+This includes CBJ building code and lease insurance provisions.